akvo/akvo-lumen/backend/README.md

 # Akvo Dash

 ## Quickstart
-Dash depends on a Postgres db.
+Dash depends on Postgres 9.4.
 If on OS X, [Postgres.app](http://postgresapp.com/) is an easy path.

 Create local config files: